dasfisch/webdev-tuesday-practice/README.md

         git clone git@github.com:dasfisch/webdev-tuesday-practice.git
         ```
     </details>
+- Create a branch and switch to branch
+    - `git checkout -b <username>-1`
+        - You can check your current branch with `git branch -v`
 - Create a new folder in `people/` with your name
     - example `people/nswinford/`
 - Create an `index.html` file in that folder.